 When you get ready to grill, you will want to have salt on hand.
 Use a good coarse salt and add a little cumin, powdered garlic, chili powder, and whatever else you like.
 Shake it together and keep it on hand.

 The grill should be very hot before you start cooking.
 Place the meat on the grill.
 When the juices start to rise on the surface, sprinkle the meat with the salt.
 When the salt liquefies on the surface, flip the meat over and repeat.
 This seasons the meat as it cooks.
 Carne asada is supposed to be on the salty side, but this doesn't mean that you need to add an excessive amount.
 This salting is also the reason you don't want to use a marinade with salt and is key to what makes carne asada taste so good.

 Traditionally, carne asada is grilled to well done.
 Most people who didn't grow up eating this dish might find that a little hard to swallow, so many cooks prepare it medium instead.
 Once you have the meat grilled to perfection you will want to take it straight to a carving board.
 Cut the meat across the grain with a good sharp knife.
 The pieces should be thin strips.
-Keep the meat warm in a heavy pot with a lid.
+Keep the meat warm in a heavy pot with a lid (you can also cook this dish in a pressure cooker if you wish).
 You don't need to add heat, but you want to hold in the heat you have.

 Serving Carne Asada

 Serve with warm tortillas and whatever fixings you prefer.
 A good carne asada taco would be topped with salsa, chopped red onion, guacamole, salt, and lime wedges.
 If you have leftovers, make enchiladas the next day.
 Enjoy your carne asada with your preferred cold beverage.